PyFilesystem/pyfilesystem2/readme.md

 projects_fs = open_fs('zip://projects.zip')
 ```

-This works because PyFileystem provides a simple consistent interface to anything that resembles a collection of files and directories.
+No changes to ``count_python_loc`` are required, because PyFileystem provides a simple consistent interface to anything that resembles a collection of files and directories, including archives and network filesystems.